QualiSystems/devguide_source/_shells/8.3.0/getting-started.md

 For first time configuration of Shellfoundry, run the `shellfoundry config`, as explained [here]({{site.baseurl}}/reference/{{pageVersion}}/shellfoundry-intro.html).

-### Creating the Shell Project
-To create the Shell project, we’ll use ShellFoundry, a CLI tool for generating and distributing Shells.
-If you installed the prerequisites listed above, this tool should already be installed and ready on your system.
-For windows users, it is recommended to add the path to the folder in which ShellFoundry is installed to your local environment variables.
-For example, _C:\Python27\Scripts_.
-This will enable us to run the ShellFoundry commands from any folder of the Shell project.

 ### Configuring CloudShell Connection Settings
  In order to use Shellfoundry, we’ll need to first configure your CloudShell connection settings in Shellfoundry.